ISO 9001 is a global standard that identifies requirements for Quality Management Systems (QMS).

 Who can take ISO 9000, ISO 9001, and Quality Management System training courses?

-- Professionals responsible for developing, managing, implementing, and auditing an ISO Quality Management System.
+- Professionals are responsible for developing, managing, implementing and auditing an ISO Quality Management System.

 - Quality professionals who are keen on updating their documented ISO 9001-based Quality Management System.